-For example, if you suffered a mild neck strain from being rear ended and claimed a whole range of symptoms including PTSD, a jury might have a hard time believing you – and the insurance company won't accept the claim (or compensate for it), absence evidence of prior instances which might make you more vulnerable to reoccurrence.
+For example, if you suffered a mild neck strain from being rear-ended and claimed a whole range of symptoms including PTSD, a jury might have a hard time believing you – and the insurance company won’t accept the claim (or compensate for it), absence evidence of prior instances which might make you more vulnerable to reoccurrence.
 An inflated claim causes a person to lose credibility with the insurance company and the jury.

-A jury might be suspicious if the person didn't seek medical treatment.
-Even if an accident victim cries for hours on end, or is afraid to get behind the wheel and has lost their appetite, any claims of emotional injury will be challenged by the insurer if medical treatment was not sought.
+A jury might be suspicious if the person didn’t seek medical treatment.
+Even if an accident victim cries for hours on end, or is afraid to get behind the wheel and has lost their appetite, any claims of emotional injury will be challenged by the insurer if medical treatment is not sought.

 How emotional injury affects damages in a car accident claim

-Claims for emotional injury don't usually add to or detract a person's damages to any large extent unless the injury is severe.
-From the jury's perspective, suffering a mild case of mental or emotional distress goes with the territory – if you suffer an accident you're likely to suffer emotional injury as well.
+Claims for emotional injury don’t usually add to or detract from a person’s damages to any large extent unless the injury is severe.
+From the jury’s perspective, suffering a mild case of mental or emotional distress goes with the territory – if you suffer an accident you’re likely to suffer emotional injury as well.